MicrosoftDocs/power-platform/power-platform/alm/block-unmanaged-customizations.md

 When the setting is enabled, these operations are blocked for the environment:

-- Import of unmanaged solutions into the environment are blocked.
+- Import of unmanaged solutions into the environment is blocked.
 - Creation of new solution components like apps, tables, and forms are blocked.
 - Adding unmanaged changes to existing managed components are blocked.
 - Any unmanaged changes result in an error returned to the user, such as: “This environment doesn't allow unmanaged customizations.
 This was a choice made by your admin, and certain actions won't be available or will be view only.”